Mud of the Earth: Composition, Mudflows, and Interesting Uses

 - Mudflats or tidal fats are flat areas of mud deposited by the tide of the ocean or by a river.
 They are home to many burrowing animals, including worms, clams, and crabs.
 The animals breathe through a tube extending to the surface of the mud.

-- Although mudskippers are fish, they are able to obtain oxygen and move on land and spend much of their time there.
+- Although mudskippers are fish, they are able to move on land and obtain oxygen while they are out of the water.
+They spend much of their time on land.
 They not only build a burrow in the mud but also move over it to catch their prey, which includes worms and crustaceans.

 - Mud dauber is the general name for multiple species of solitary wasps that build their nests from mud.
 The female collects the mud with her mandibles.